yreebu/delta-demo/README.md

 # delta-demo
-This is demo class of git and Github
+This is demo class of git and Github.